 Could facility operators cheat a simple WMP registration system, setting up an inadequate and ineffective WMP?
 Yes, but doing so would put them at risk for debilitating civil lawsuits and even criminal charges if their facility is implicated in a case of Legionnaires’ disease.
 Moreover, facilities that try to fudge WMP registration system would find a way to cheat detailed regulations as well.

 Regulations aren’t needed for the organizations that have already established WMPs, or will soon, but that comprises a small percentage (5%?) of facilities.
 And regulations of any type will not bring effective prevention in the small percentage (5%?) of facilities that will do as little as possible to comply.
-The target group, then, is the 90% or so in the middle that want to do the right thing but need to convince their managers to approve the money for it.
+The target group, then, is the 90% or so in the middle that wants to do the right thing but need to convince their managers to approve the money for it.
 They just need a nudge.
 If they are forced by principle-based regulations (e.g., WMP registration) to establish a WMP, they are likely to do it well.
 They don’t need regulations outlining details to follow.

 WMP registration might yield even better prevention than detailed regulations since facility operators would be responsible for implementing defensible control measures.
 They would have to defend their WMP if questioned about its effectiveness.
 It’s easier to check boxes next to a list of regulated procedures than to defend what you have decided upon and created.
 Moreover, as happened with the nursing homes in Australia, building operators might take more interest and pride in a WMP for which they have ownership, using their creativity and intelligence to do it well.